denisegandara10/Denise-Portfolio/README.md

 # Denise-Portfolio
 Welcome to my portfolio!
 Feel free to check out my cool projects.
-CLick on the titles of the projects to have a look.
+Click on the titles of the projects to have a look.

 # Project 1: Time Series STD Forecasting
 * Analyzed data of number of cases of STDs in El Paso, TX